jdunkerley/jdunkerley/AWS Recipe Collection.md

 So, there's a lot of fun steps ahead, lots of fun technologies to play with and dive deep into from Lambdas, APIs, AI, NLP, Elastic to pick just a few.
 A couple of my colleagues, [Jan Akerman](https://janakerman.co.uk/), [Bartosz Jedrzejewski](https://www.e4developer.com/), [Jamie Morris](https://github.com/jamiemorris1991) and Colin Lambden, have agreed to join me on this journey and will be helping with the different tools and technologies as we build out the application.

-We'll try and do all this securely and with as much tips and tricks to help others as we go.
+We'll try and do all this securely and with as many tips and tricks to help others as we go.
 My plan is that we do a series of small focused posts on each part.
 So watch this space!